9 Versatile Facts About the Airedale Terrier

 4. ONE LIVED IN THE WHITE HOUSE.

-Laddie Boy the Airedale terrier was arguably the most famous dog to ever live in the White House.
+was arguably the most famous dog to ever live in the White House.
 The dog accompanied President Harding everywhere, from important cabinet meetings to golf games.
 Ever the media darling, Laddie Boy attended fundraising events, met celebrities, and “wrote” letters to the press (Harding penned them).
 The Washington Star and The New York Times breathlessly followed every movement the beloved pup made.

 Harding loved his curly-haired terrier and even had 1000 bronze miniatures of the dog’s likeness made to hand out to his friends and colleagues.
 Still, Harding never chose to profit from the dog’s fame.
 Although he was approached by several toy companies, the president refused to endorse any of their products.